kchow98/Sudoku/README.md

 You can use the runner I have included.
 If you want to try different boards, simply change the csv file in this folder/add a new one and change the name in the runner class.

+Note #2: The values printed out are the spots (r,c).
+This helps because it shows, at a quick glance, the runtime.
+In adition, it helps give a picture of what and how the solver is working.